 Her plan was initially denied last year by former President Joe Biden’s administration, but she resubmitted the request to President Donald Trump’s administration earlier this year.

-The food boxes are an alternative to the federal Summer EBT program, also known as SUN Bucks, that provides $40 per month in the summer to low-income kids to help replace school meals that they would get for free or reduced price during the school year.
-Summer EBT would have assisted an estimated 240,000 kids in Iowa.
+The pilot program is an alternative to the federal Summer EBT program, also known as SUN Bucks, that provides $40 per month in the summer to low-income kids to help replace school meals that they would get for free or reduced price during the school year.

-Reynolds made Iowa one of 13 states that rejected the program for 2024.
-For 2025, she proposed using Summer EBT funding to distribute boxes of food instead.
+Reynolds made Iowa one of 13 states that rejected Summer EBT for 2024.
+For 2025, she proposed using the funding to distribute boxes of food instead.

 “Our goal has always been to ensure all Iowa children have access to nutritious, balanced and wholesome food, while promoting healthy eating habits,” Reynolds said Wednesday in a news release.
 “I’m grateful to the USDA and Secretary Rollins for partnering with the state of Iowa and placing their trust in our statewide network of meal providers.
 Together we’re building on the strong foundation already in place to better meet the unique needs of Iowa’s children and families.”